NTIA/scos-sensor/DEVELOPING.md

-The next step in supporting a different SDR would be to modify the [monitor_usrp](src/actions/monitor_usrp.py) action which can be used to periodically exercise the SDR and make signal Docker to recycle the container if its connection is lost.
+The next step in supporting a different SDR would be to modify the [monitor_usrp](src/actions/monitor_usrp.py) action which can be used to periodically exercise the SDR and signal Docker to recycle the container if its connection is lost.
 Next we'll go into more depth about _actions_ and how to write them.